LouieNotHere/osudroid-rx/README.md

 **!!
 THIS REPOSITORY IS RECENTLY FORKED FROM THE OFFICIAL OSU!DROID REPOSITORY, THE CODE FROM v1.11.3 IS ARCHIVED (WILL PROVIDE LINK SOON) !!**

 ## All about osu!droid
 osu!droid is a free-to-play circle clicking rhythm game for Android devices, which was inspired by osu!.
 It was a game that was hatched many years ago by the [osu!](https://osu.ppy.sh/home) community.
-This project is now being developed by a small group of fans and also with the help of foreign friends.
+This project is now being developed by a small group of fans, alongside the help of foreign friends.

 Over time, the game is currently in development, as they add some parities and features to it.